-Given the inability of some clients to keep their client credentials confidential, a malicious client can impersonate another client and obtain access to protected resources.
+A malicious client can impersonate another client and obtain access to protected resources, if the impersonated client fails to, or is unable to, keep is client credentials confidential.

 The authorization server MUST authenticate the client whenever possible.
-If the authorization server cannot authenticate the a client due to the client's limitations, the authorization server should utilize other means to protect resource owners from such malicious clients, including but not limited to engaging the resource owner to assist in identifying the client and its source.
+If the authorization server cannot authenticate the client due to the client nature, the authorization server MUST require the registration of any redirection URI used for receiving authorization, and SHOULD utilize other means to protect resource owners from such malicious clients.
+For example, engage the resource owner to assist in identifying the client and its origin.

-The authorization server SHOULD enforce explicit resource owner authentication, or prompt the resource owner to authorize access again, providing the resource owner with information about the client, scope, and duration of the authorization.
+The authorization server SHOULD enforce explicit resource owner authentication and provide the resource owner with information about the client and the requested authorization scope and lifetime.
 It is up to the resource owner to review the information in the context of the current client, and authorize the request.

-The authorization server SHOULD NOT automatically, without active resource owner interaction, process repeated authorization requests without authenticating the client or relying on other measures to ensure the repeated request comes from a valid client and not an impersonator.
+The authorization server SHOULD NOT process repeated authorization requests automatically (without active resource owner interaction) without authenticating the client or relying on other measures to ensure the repeated request comes from the original client and not an impersonator.